 If you decide to use your card for purchases, consider a credit card without foreign transaction fees and always decline to pay in US dollars if offered.
 That way you’ll save money on fees.

-Bringing a debit card could be a solid choice if you intend to make cash withdrawals as they don’t have cash advance fees or an APR.
+Take a debit card as a solid choice if you intend to make cash withdrawals as they don’t have cash advance fees or an APR.